opendistro/for-elasticsearch-docs/docs/pa/reference.md

 This page contains all Performance Analyzer metrics.
 All metrics support the `avg`, `sum`, `min`, and `max` aggregations, although certain metrics measure only one thing, making the choice of aggregation irrelevant.

-The list is extensive.
+This list is extensive.
 We recommend Ctrl + F to find individual metrics.
 {: .tip }

 <table>